nedeco/fama/documentation/homesystem/OPENHAB.md

 ## Conclusion

-Ensure that the Fama application is configured correctly.
-The MQTT username and password is required to send connect to Fama via MQTT.
+Ensure that the Open Smart City Home application is configured correctly.
+The MQTT username and password is required to send connect to Open Smart City Home via MQTT.

 The sensor's data will now be available as an Item in your OpenHAB system.
 You can use these Items in rules, dashboards, or automations to monitor and control your devices.